 In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Crown Castle International Corp. and subsidiaries as of December 31, 1996 and 1997, and the results of their operations and their cash flows for each of the three years in the period ended December 31, 1997, in conformity with generally accepted accounting principles.

-Houston, Texas February 20, 1998 (July 24, 1998 as to Note 14)
+Houston, Texas February 20, 1998

 CONSOLIDATED BALANCE SHEET